Blaine137/unanimity/README.md

 Unanimity, instant communication that connects you to anyone.<br />

-Poweder by: React.js, React Router, and Redux.
+Poweder by: React.js, React Router, Redux, Axios, Firebase, and Heroku.

 view the website at: https://unanimity.herokuapp.com/